What is Winnowing?

-In everyday life, we use a number of mixtures and one needs to separate useful components from the mixture.
-Thus, the separation of substances is performed by various methods like hand-picking, threshing, sieving and winnowing, etc. Separation can include separation of stones from rice, separating bran from flour, etc. Separation is done to remove impurities and to get a useful product.
+In everyday life, we use a number of mixtures and the need for the separation of useful components from the mixture often arises.
+The separation of substances can be done through various methods like hand-picking, threshing, sieving, winnowing, etc. The term ‘separation’ can refer to the separation of stones from rice, the separation of bran from flour, etc. It is done to remove impurities and to get a useful product.

 This method doesn’t require any machines for its functioning.
 It is completely based on human activity and hence it takes less time to process and definitely very cheap.

 Disadvantages of Winnowing

 Winnowing is defined as a method in which heavier components of the mixture are separated from the lighter substances with the help of wind but this process does not work for materials heavier than grains like stones.

 This was just a brief layout of one of the separation techniques of substances i.e. winnowing.
 To know more about other methods of separation, download BYJU’S – The Learning App.